Stabbing Pairwise Intersecting Disks by Five Points: The Geometry of Pairwise Intersecting Disks

-\begin{lemma} \lemlab{subset} Let $D_1$ and $D_2$ be two intersecting disks with $r_1 \geq r_2$ and lens angle at least $2 \pi / 3$.
-Let $E$ be the unique disk with radius $r_1$ and center $c$, such that (i) the centers $c_1$, $c_2$, and $c$ are collinear and $c$ lies on the same side of $c_1$ as $c_2$; and (ii) the lens angle of $D_1$ and $E$ is exactly $2\pi/3$ (see \figref{3_lens}, right).
-Then, if $c_2$ lies between $c_1$ and $c$, we have $D_2 \subseteq E$. \end{lemma}
+\begin{lemma} Let $D_1$ and $D_2$ be two intersecting disks with $r_1 \geq r_2$ and lens angle at least $2 \pi / 3$.
+Let $E$ be the unique disk with radius $r_1$ and center $c$, such that \begin{enumerate} \item[(i)] the centers $c_1$, $c_2$, and $c$ are collinear and $c$ lies on the same side of $c_1$ as $c_2$; and \item[(ii)] the lens angle of $D_1$ and $E$ is exactly $2\pi/3$ (see \cref{fig:3_lens}, right). \end{enumerate}Then, if $c_2$ lies between $c_1$ and $c$, we have $D_2 \subseteq E$. \end{lemma}

 \begin{proof} Let $x \in D_2$.
 Since $c_2$ lies between $c_1$ and $c$, the triangle inequality gives

 Since $x \in D_2$, we get $|xc_2| \leq r_2$.
 Also, since $D_1$ and $E$ have radius $r_1$ each and lens angle $2\pi/3$, it follows that $|c_1c| = \sqrt{3} \, r_1$.
 Finally, $|c_1c_2| = \sqrt{r_1^2+r_2^2-2r_1r_2\cos\alpha}$, by the law of cosines, where $\alpha$ is the lens angle of $D_1$ and $D_2$.
 As $\alpha \geq 2\pi/3$ and $r_1 \geq r_2$, we get